Expo Motorcars, LLC v. HCAD (Tex.App.-Houston [1st Dist.] Jul. 23, 2009)(Jennings)

 inventory for the 2004 and 2005 tax years because Expo presented the “actual data showing the

-relied upon by HCAD and the Review Board “establishes a value for property based on something
+formula relied upon by HCAD and the Review Board “establishes a value for property based on

-arbitrary.”
-However, as noted above, the actual market value of a motor vehicle dealer’s inventory for a
+something arbitrary.”
+However, as noted above, the actual market value of a motor vehicle dealer’s

 We overrule Expo’s second issue.